DIY Instant Noodles With Spicy Kimchi Beef

 - All the convenience of a package of instant noodles, but with better ingredients and better flavor.

-- By reserving the herbs separately form the rest of the ingredients, you can stir them into the hot soup for bright, fresh, layered flavor.
+- By keeping the scallions separate from the rest of the ingredients, you can stir them into the hot soup for bright, fresh, layered flavor.

-- 4 tablespoons high quality beef base such as Better Than Bouilllon
+4 tablespoons (60ml) high-quality beef base, such as Better Than Bouillon

-- 4 tablespoons chili-garlic sauce (more or less to taste)
+4 tablespoons (60ml) chili-garlic sauce (more or less to taste)

 Divide beef base, kimchi, chili-garlic sauce, mushrooms, beef, and noodles between 4 resealable glass jars.
 Divide scallions between 4 small zipper-lock bags and seal bags, squeezing out all of the air.
 Tuck bags into jars and seal.
 Refrigerate for up to 4 days.